rosco-m68k/rosco_m68k/README.md

 # Really Old-School Computer - M68K
 ## A Motorola 68k Single-Board Computer

-> **Note**: This is the Version 2.4 release branch.
-If you are using Firmware 2.4 (regardless of base board revision), this is the branch you should be using to build the standard libraries and example programs.
+> **Note**: This is the **develop** branch, where the latest development files live.
+It is not guaranteed to contain stable code or working designs at any given point.
+If you are looking for code to use with your board or stable designs, these can be found on the relevant release branches: The [latest 2.4 release branch](https://github.com/rosco-m68k/rosco_m68k/tree/release/version-2.4) for revision 2.x boards, the [1.3 release branch](https://github.com/rosco-m68k/rosco_m68k/tree/release/version-1.3), the [1.2 release branch](https://github.com/rosco-m68k/rosco_m68k/tree/release/revision-1.2) for **revision 1.2** boards, or the [1.1 release branch](https://github.com/rosco-m68k/rosco_m68k/tree/release/revision-1.1) (or the [1.01 release branch if you have firmware 1.01](https://github.com/rosco-m68k/rosco_m68k/tree/release/revision-1.01)) for **revision 1 boards**.
+Code built or PCBs manufactured from the develop branch are likely to contain development and pre-production bugs, be incomplete, or just plain not work.
+Code and designs here are liable to change in utterly-incompatible ways without notice!

 This repository holds design files, firmware and software for the Really Old-School Computer (M68k) single-board computer, AKA the rosco_m68k.
 This is a fully-featured, programmable,